sudarshan-s-harithas/UrbanFly/README.md

 In the UrbanFly Planar Mapping Module we provide two independent packages for out SquareStreet and the UrbanScene 3D environment.

-****Note: If complied at once ROS would raise an error informing that there are multiple packages with the same name.
+#### Note: If the Mapping package is complied at once ROS would raise an error informing that there are multiple packages with the same name.

 A possible solution would be to compile and test SquareStreet and UrbanScene 3D environment independently.

 ```
 catkin_make -j8